 Addiction Treatment Centers West Palm Beach and the Evolution of Patient Brokering Laws “The Florida Shuffle”

 The spotlight for addiction treatment marketing has been on South Florida for some time.
 The media has jumped on the bandwagon to get more viewers for more advertising dollars.
 Some of this coverage is slanted and irresponsible.
-It has caused many ethical players to struggle in keeping their doors open, while causing others to close their doors.
+It has caused many ethical players to struggle in keeping their doors open while causing others to close their doors.
 The focus of the coverage should be that the new “Florida Model” is paving the road for national laws against patient brokering.

 We are fighting a heroin epidemic (more than 150 per day) and the stigma of addiction.
-One sided stories of South Florida are hurting more than they are helping.
+One-sided stories of South Florida are hurting more than they are helping.
 They have slanted that Florida is the only place patient brokering is occurring.
 Let’s be perfectly clear here, patient brokering is happening all over the United States.
 Florida happens to be one of the nation’s more popular destinations for addiction treatment.
 Soon we will see the spotlight shift to other largely populated recovery areas like California, Texas, Arizona and the Northeast.

 Who’s Keep Track and Regulating the Drug and Alcohol Addiction Treatment Industry

 Although it is difficult to accurately measure how many addiction treatment centers, sober homes, 1/2 way houses and recovery residences exist in a geographical area there is some data.
-For instance, the National Center for Biotechnology information (NCBI) did a study in LA County showing 260 sober living homes with a capacity of 3,265 individuals.
+For instance, the National Center for Biotechnology Information (NCBI) did a study in LA County showing 260 sober living homes with a capacity of 3,265 individuals.
 The number is most likely in excess of 600 based on industry unconfirmed sources, while the unconfirmed numbers in the West Palm Beach, FL area are between 400 to 600.

-What to do in West Palm Beach, FL Area and Addiction Treatment Centers Reputation
+What to do in West Palm Beach, FL Area, and Addiction Treatment Centers Reputation

 Ground Zero Delray Beach, Florida

 In the West Palm Beach area is the heart of the recovery community in Florida.
 Although Delray Beach is only 15 square miles there are many sober homes and 1/2-way houses.
 It has been marked by the New York Times in 2007, as the drug recovery capital of the United States.
-This dubbing was due to having one of the nation’s largest addiction recovery communities and highest number of sober living homes.
+This dubbing was due to having one of the nation’s largest addiction recovery communities and the highest number of sober living homes.
 Other major news outlets like NBC News have aired stories on fraudulent practices and claimed Florida is generating a billion dollars a year.
 Consider this, in 2015, Forbes did an article claiming the addiction treatment industry generates 35 billion dollars a year.
 Florida generates a billion dollars, where is the other 34 billion?
-According to these numbers Florida may not be the worst state with patient brokering issues.
+According to these numbers, Florida may not be the worst state with patient brokering issues.

 Governmental Addiction Treatment Centers West Palm Beach, FL Listings

-Substance Abuse and Mental Health Services Administration’s (SAMSHA) website only lists 92 addiction treatment facilities categorized as substance abuse in a 25 mile radius around West Palm Beach, including Delray Beach, FL.
-This list includes addiction treatment centers West Palm Beach, sober homes and half way houses.
+Substance Abuse and Mental Health Services Administration’s (SAMSHA) website only lists 92 addiction treatment facilities categorized as substance abuse in a 25-mile radius around West Palm Beach, including Delray Beach, FL.
+This list includes addiction treatment centers West Palm Beach, sober homes and halfway houses.
 Even though we know there are many unregistered sober homes, this list should most likely be over 400 facilities.